THE POTENTIAL OF A YOGA BUSINESS

 Marketing Central is the heart of marketing for new students.

 It maintains a centralized dynamic interactive website that represents all 1 on 1 Yoga Studios.
-This is where website SEO and purchased traffic originates.
+This is where website SEO, Content Marketing and purchased traffic originates.

 Marketing campaigns via email, EDDM, targeted postcards, Craigslist, Thumbtack, Backpage, Linkedin, YouTube, Angie’s List and others are all created and managed at Marketing Central.